 The standard measure of inflation is the inflation rate, the annualised percentage change in a general price index.
-Usually, the consumer price index referred to as the CPI, is the standard measure of inflation.
+The most common price index is the consumer price index, or CPI.

 Learn about other macroeconomic indicators.

-Consumer price inflation (CPI) indicates when goods and services bought by households rise or fall in price.
+The consumer price index (CPI) indicates when goods and services bought by households rise or fall in price.
 It is the most widely used measure of inflation.

-Imagine a massive shopping basket containing many of the most popular goods and services bought by households.
-As the prices of the assorted items in the basket change over time, so does the basket’s total cost.
-Movements in the CPI represent the changing cost of the basket.
+The CPI is essentially a massive shopping basket containing many of the most popular goods and services bought by households.
+As the prices of the items change over time, so does the basket’s total cost.

 The ONS gives a percentage weighting to the items in their basket.
 For example, housing and household services occupy 32.8% of the basket, transport 10.7% and alcohol and tobacco 3.5%.